keboola/connection-docs/components/extractors/database/mysql/index.md

 The table below describes the permissions.

-If using a hosted option such as Amazon RDS or Amazon Aurora that does not allow a global read lock, table-level locks are used to create the *consistent snapshot*.
-In this case, you need to also grant `LOCK TABLES` permissions to the user that you create.
+If a hosted option such as Amazon RDS or Amazon Aurora does not allow a global read lock, table-level locks create a *consistent snapshot*.
+In this case, you need to also grant `LOCK TABLES` permissions to the user you create.
 See [snapshots](#snapshots) for more details.

 3. Finalize the user’s permissions: